Leakage fact for October 2019

 Risks to our plan

 The biggest risk to us meeting our target in 2019/20 is the weather.
 Both extreme cold and hot conditions can increase leakage levels.
-To mitigate this risk, we continue to review and update our leakage reduction plans against a range of short- and long-term weather scenarios.
-This work enables us to review the resource requirements and ensure they are sufficient to repair the number of leaks required.
+To mitigate this risk, we continue to review and update our leakage reduction plans against a range of short and long-term weather scenarios.
+We formally review our plans every three months to assess performance and identify areas where we need to undertake additional activity.
+This work enables us to review the resource requirements and ensure they are sufficient to detect and repair the number of leaks required.

 Other material risks that we monitor are the effectiveness of our leak measurement models, our understanding of how our pipes react to rapid changes in weather, and our ability to pre-empt network deterioration.
 Our Leakage Task Force is addressing these and other questions to ensure our planning assumptions and leakage reduction strategy are effective.
 The work of the Task Force will further help us refine our plans for 2019/20.